sadn1ck/sadn1ck/blogs/modeling-interactions-with-xstate.md

 ---
-title: Modeling interactions with XState
+title: Modeling UI interactions with XState
 desc: A short blog post on how to model simple UI interactions with XState
 date: 2024-02-03
 ---